SkylineCommunications/dataminer-docs/connector-help/connector_help/Network_Electronics_Router_MRP.md

 # Network Electronics Router MRP

-The Network Electronics MRP matrix routers can be controlled and monitored using this driver.
+The Network Electronics MRP matrix routers can be controlled and monitored using this connector.

 ## About

 Range 2.1.0.x uses serial communication and introduces virtual matrixes.
 It works with MRP rev3.0, syntax v3.
-The driver allows you to manage connections of logical routers (i.e. levels) that are partitions of the physical device.
+The connector allows you to manage connections of logical routers (i.e. levels) that are partitions of the physical device.
 Virtual routers allow you to manage connections on multiple levels at the same time.

 The Network Electronics MRP matrix routers are polled with SNMP from version 3.0.0.x onwards, and can connect each output with a single input.
 In addition, they allow the user to monitor fans, voltages, temperatures, etc.